jakubvalenta/automatic-diary/README.md

 ### Visualization

-The generated CSV file can also be rendered as an HTML document which resembles a calendar (this is what is on the screenshot above).
-Generate the HTML visualization by running:
+The output CSV file can also be rendered as an HTML document which looks kind of like a calendar.
+See the screenshot above.
+Generate this HTML document by
+running:

 ```
 ./automatic-diary-visualize <csv path> <output html path>